The Department of Communication offers the following programs of study for undergraduates:

 - All applicants must be current students at the University of Washington.
 For more information about admission to the UW as a first-year student or transfer student, click here.

-- COM 200* and another COM course must be completed prior to applying.
+- COM 200* and another COM 200-level course** must be completed prior to applying.
 Courses cannot be in-progress during the quarter of application.

 - Minimum grade of 2.5 in each of prerequisite course guarantees eligibility, NOT admission.